strimzi/proposals/052-k8s-server-side-apply.md

 ## Motivation

-Once this change is made (which is relatively simple to implement), it will allow third party tools within the cluster to interact with Strimzi owned resources without looping and Strimzi will be operating as if it never knew about them.
+Once this change is made it will allow third party tools within the cluster to interact with Strimzi owned resources without looping and Strimzi will be operating as if it never knew about them.

 ## Proposal